(From Old Corral collection)

 Robert Emmett Tansey was the jack-of-all-trades at Monogram who was in charge of the Trail Blazers.
 He had been working in low-budget oaters for years, doing chores like script writing, film editing, directing and producing, and he worked under a variety of names including Robert Emmett, Bob Tansey and Robert Emmett Tansey.
 His greatest talent was that he could function within meager budgets, a requirement at little Monogram.

 Tansey would leave Monogram a year or so later for anemic Producers Releasing Corporation (PRC).
 There, he would experiment with a two-strip color process called CineColor and use it in a few color westerns starring songster Eddie Dean and the black-garbed Al 'Lash' LaRue.
-Prior to that, he and Steele would do a color film together for Action Pictures/Robert L. Lippert.
+Prior to that, he and Steele did a color film together for Action Pictures/Robert L. Lippert.

 The initial three Trail Blazer films (sans Steele) were OK, as Hoot and Ken worked well together.
-Steele joined the group in number four, DEATH VALLEY RANGERS (Monogram, 1943) and was billed third.
+Bob joined the group in number four, DEATH VALLEY RANGERS (Monogram, 1943) and was billed third.
 He still looked young and could easily handle the fisticuffs, action sequences, and romantic entanglements.

-Supposedly, the cantankerous Maynard wanted Bob off the series.
+Supposedly, the cantankerous Maynard wanted him off the series.
 Instead, Ken was gone after film number six, and that basically ended his western film career.
-Joining Hoot and Bob for the next two yarns was Victor Daniels, who called himself Chief Thunder Cloud, and had portrayed Tonto in Republic's two Lone Ranger serials.
+Joining Hoot and Bob for the next two yarns was Victor Daniels who called himself Chief Thunder Cloud and had portrayed Tonto in Republic's two Lone Ranger serials.

 Then Thunder Cloud was gone, Tansey was gone, and so were the Trail Blazers.
 That left Hoot and Bob to star in three more non-Trail Blazers: MARKED TRAILS (Monogram, 1944), TRIGGER LAW (Monogram, 1944) and THE UTAH KID (Monogram, 1944).
 Afterwards, Gibson retired and Steele began looking for a new job.